Matthimatiker/webmoni/README.md

     mkdir webmoni && cd webmoni
     yo hubot

 Update the Node.js version in `package.json`, e.g. to `8.10.x`.
-Otherwise the deployment to Heroku might fail if there is an NPM version mismatch during local setup and host environment.
+Otherwise the deployment to Heroku might fail if there is an NPM version mismatch between local setup and host environment.

 Register your bot at [https://my.slack.com/apps/A0F7YS25R-bots](https://my.slack.com/apps/A0F7YS25R-bots) to get a Slack token for your bot.